study-ORCATech-cloud/learn-and-earn-fork/docs/seo-implementation-plan.md

-# SEO Implementation Plan - ORCATech Learning Platform
+# SEO Implementation Plan - LabDojo Learning Platform

-This document outlines our comprehensive plan to improve Google indexing and search performance for the ORCATech Learning Platform.
+This document outlines our comprehensive plan to improve Google indexing and search performance for the LabDojo Learning Platform.

 ## Current SEO Status ✅